matuteiglesias/journal/content/Business/2024-02-22_Developed_Legal_Strategies_for_Property_Recovery.md

 ### Key Activities
 - **Legal Insight on Eviction**: Reviewed the legal aspects of eviction due to non-payment in Buenos Aires, including inheritance management and restitution actions.
 - **Analysis of Legal Norms**: Analyzed the applicability of legal provisions related to eviction, usucapión, and preventive embargo, highlighting relevant articles and conditions for specific situations.
-- **Formulating Legal Questions**: Outlined key legal questions to gather necessary information for formulating an effective property recovery [[strategy]].
+- **Formulating Legal Questions**: Outlined key legal questions to gather necessary information for formulating an effective property recovery strategy.
 - **Judicial Process Guidance**: Detailed various judicial processes and their applications, providing guidance on selecting the appropriate process.
 - **Process for Article 330**: Provided a detailed guide on the actions required by plaintiffs, lawyers, and judicial officials during the judicial process under Article 330.
 - **Demand Structuring**: Presented models for structuring legal demands, emphasizing the importance of detailing facts, applicable rights, and specific requests.